B1nus/wezy/README.md

 - [ ] Figure out how to warn for top-level `try`
 - [ ] Multiple return and Multiple assign (This is also supported in webassembly already lmao)
 - [ ] Decide if you want unsigned integers
+- [ ] Decide if you want error unions as values outside of being a function return type (Errors become more friendly if they are left out)
 - [ ] Finalise inferense and coercion rules
 - [ ] Finalise borrow checker rules
 - [ ] Formal grammar specification